ISISComputingGroup/ibex_developers_manual/backend_system/BlockServer.md

     Command: caget -S %MYPVPREFIX%CS:BLOCKSERVER:*component_pv*:DEPENDENCIES
     Returns a list of the configurations that contain the component specified in *component_pv*, formatted as compressed then hexed JSON (CHAR waveform)

-**BLOCKSERVER:CURR_CONFIG_CHANGED**

-    Command: caget -S %MYPVPREFIX%CS:BLOCKSERVER:CURR_CONFIG_CHANGED
-    Returns 1 when the active configuration has been modified on the filesystem.
-Returns 0 otherwise.

 **BLOCKSERVER:SERVER_STATUS**